-The M_W extraction from the p_T^{ν} distribution is by far the most sensitive to the imperfections of \vec{u} .
-Contrary to popular misconception, the use of the charged-lepton p_T^{l} distribution is far from immune to \vec{u} .
+The M_w extraction from the p_T^{ν} distribution is by far the most sensitive to the imperfections of u.
+Contrary to popular misconception, the use of the charged-lepton p_T^{l} distribution is far from immune to u.
 The m_T -based extraction has yet another set of correlated dependencies on the various inputs.
-One of the strengths of the Tevatron analyses is that the benefits of the m_T variable are fully exploited, because the small pile-up maintains good resolution on \vec{u} .
-In fact, as shown in the CDF and DØ analyses, the \vec{u} -resolution is good enough to permit a reasonably precise extraction even from the p_T^{ν} distribution [15, 54].
+One of the strengths of the Tevatron analyses is that the benefits of the m_T variable are fully exploited, because the small pile-up maintains good resolution on u.
+In fact, as shown in the CDF and DØ analyses, the u-resolution is good enough to permit a reasonably precise extraction even from the p_T^{ν} distribution^{15,54}.

-The $\vec{p}T^{\ \ell}$ vector plays the same role in all three kinematic distributions; they differ only in the usage of \vec{u} .
-Hence, the consistency of the M_W values inferred from these three distributions is the most powerful cross-check on the validity of the \vec{u} measurement and the associated uncertainties.
-The covariances of these M_W values with respect to the response and resolution functions of \vec{u} are used to quantify their mutual consistency.
-These consistency checks have been published by CDF [15, 49, 51].
+The \mathbf{p}T^l vector has the same role in all three kinematic distributions; they differ only in the usage of u.
+Hence, the consistency of the M_W values inferred from these three distributions is the most powerful cross-check on the validity of the u measurement and the associated uncertainties.
+The covariances of these M_W values with respect to the response and resolution functions of u are used to quantify their mutual consistency.
+These consistency checks have been published by CDF^{15,49,51}.
 An additional check to examine the consistency of M_W measurements in bins of pile-up would be useful for CDF to investigate.

-Unfortunately, the \vec{u} resolution is quite degraded at the LHC due to the larger pile-up, to the extent that the m_T - and p_T^{ν} -based extractions are almost powerless in providing a validation of the \vec{u} measurement.
-Yet, the p_T^{l} -based extraction, which is essentially the sole method of M_W inference at the LHC, is sensitive to a mis-measurement of \vec{u} through the event-selection criteria.
-As such, the LHC measurements of M_W lack the ability to demonstrate their robustness with respect to the hadronic recoil measurement in the same way that CDF has demonstrated.
-The alternatives pursued in the ATLAS analysis are not as powerful [56, 57].
+Unfortunately, the u resolution is quite degraded at the LHC owing to the larger pile-up, to the extent that the $m{\rm T}$ -based and $p{\rm T}^{\nu}$ -based extractions are almost powerless in providing a validation of the u measurement.
+Yet, the $p{\rm T}^{\ell}$ -based extraction, which is essentially the sole method of M{W} inference at the LHC, is sensitive to a mis-measurement of u through the event-selection criteria.
+As such, the LHC measurements of M{W} lack the ability to demonstrate their robustness with respect to the hadronic recoil measurement in the same way that CDF has demonstrated.
+The alternatives pursued in the ATLAS analysis are not as powerful^{56,57}.
 For example, the W-like reconstruction of the Z boson mass (Fig. 16 of ref.
-[56]) is inconclusive at best.
+56) is inconclusive at best.

-This weakness can be rectified by the analysis of the low pile-up data recorded at the LHC for the M_W measurement.
-In the CDF analysis, the $m_T:p_T^\ell:p_T^\nu$ -based extractions contribute in the proportion 64:26:10 in the combined final answer, whereas in the ATLAS analysis the p_T^l -based extraction provides 95% of the final answer [86].
-Even the p_T^ν -based extraction at CDF is more impactful than the m_T -based extraction at ATLAS.
+This weakness can be rectified by the analysis of the low pile-up data recorded at the LHC for the M_w measurement.
+In the CDF analysis, the $m_T : p_T^{\ell} : p_T^{\nu}$ based extractions contribute in the proportion 64:26:10 in the combined final answer, whereas in the ATLAS analysis the p_T^{l} -based extraction provides 95% of the final answer83.
+Even the p_T^{ν} -based extraction at CDF is more impactful than the m_T -based extraction at ATLAS.
 These weights illustrate the usefulness of the low pile-up data at the LHC.

-On a related note, the component of \vec{u} parallel to the charged-lepton direction is important; it contributes linearly to the leptons' p_T .
+On a related note, the component of u parallel to the charged-lepton direction is important; it contributes linearly to the p{T} of leptons.
 In the CDF analysis, special attention is devoted to the understanding of this component and its implications, as documented extensively in each of the three CDF publications from the Tevatron Run 2 data.
 A corresponding exposition in future ATLAS publications would be welcome, as there is currently little discussion of this key issue.